wazo-pbx/xivo-blog/content/articles/sprint-review-1705.md

 **Translations**: we thank Rafał Perczyński and Ania Perczyńska for making polish sound files available in the web interface and translating the CTI client interface in polish with [Transifex](https://www.transifex.com/wazo/wazo/).
 The CTI client translations will be shipped in a future version.

 **Yealink firware**: we thank Damien Barbier for submitting a new firmware for Yealink phones.
-The provisioning plugin for firmware v81 is now available.
+The provisioning plugin for firmware v81 is now available in the [testing](http://documentation.wazo.community/en/latest/administration/provisioning/basic_configuration.html#alternative-plugins-repo) plugins repository.

 Ongoing features
 ----------------